Frequently Asked Questions

 Sydney Alliance is a way people for people to have their say in what they want for Sydney now and in the long term and to act together with others that feel the same way.

-Sydney Alliance brings together people from diverse community organisations, unions, universities and religious organisations who want a better city.
+Sydney Alliance brings together people from diverse community organisations, unions and religious organisations who want a better city.

 The Alliance is the largest and most diverse network of citizens in Sydney.
 The Alliance is an independent organisation that does not take government funding and is a non-party political organisation.